 In 2015, they further suggested reducing free sugar intake to less than 5 percent of calories, about 6 teaspoons.
-In the United States, added sugars account for 14 percent of the average person’s calorie intake.
+In the United States, for 14 percent of the average person’s calorie intake.

 Most of this comes from beverages, including energy drinks, alcoholic drinks, soda, fruit drinks, and sweetened coffee and teas, says the Office of Disease Prevention and Health Promotion (ODPHP).
 Other common sources are snacks.
 These don’t just include obvious perpetrators, like brownies, cookies, doughnuts, and ice cream.
 You can also find large quantities of added sugar in bread, salad dressing, granola bars, and even fat-free yogurt.

-In fact, one survey found that high-calorie sweeteners are in over 95 percent of granola bars, cereals, and sugar-sweetened beverages, most often in the form of corn syrup, sorghum, and cane sugar.
+In fact, found that high-calorie sweeteners are in over 95 percent of granola bars, cereals, and sugar-sweetened beverages, most often in the form of corn syrup, sorghum, and cane sugar.